Singapore lays out plans for green and sustainable future

 These initiatives come on top of strategies to beef up the nation's resilience to the impact of the changing climate - including shoring up of coastlines to buffer against rising sea levels and investing in local production to increase food security.

-"Climate change is the defining crisis of our time," Senior Minister Teo Chee Hean said yesterday, who added he was confident that Singapore would "rise to the challenge".
+"Climate change is the defining crisis of our time," Senior Minister Teo Chee Hean said on Thursday, who added he was confident that Singapore would "rise to the challenge".

 But the challenge that climate change poses for Singapore is an asymmetrical one, said Mr Teo, who chairs the Inter-Ministerial Committee on Climate Change.